 The SAP Cloud Connector (scc_daemon) can be controlled with the systemctl commands.

 4. Configure the SAP Cloud Connector

-We need to open the Cloud Connector Homepage, you may see some warnings because the SSL certificate is self-signed.
+You need to open the Cloud Connector Homepage, you may see some warnings because the SSL certificate is self-signed.
 I had to use Safari in private browsing mode to get it to open and accept the insecure (untrusted) SSL cert.
 This certificate can be replaced with a signed one to avoid this issue.

 The wizard guides us, mapping the internal physical host to a virtual host

-We see the mapping is added and the host is reachable.
+You should see the mapping is added and the host is reachable.